ryanmfransen/Atari-Joystick-Adapter/README.md

   // Set the pin to input and use a pullup resistor pinMode(pin, INPUT_PULLUP);

-  // Grab the current state of the pin this->state = LOW;
+  // Set the current state of the pin this->state = LOW;

   // Let's attach the interupt handler